-Varuni Kanagasundaram completed her Bachelor of Arts Honours degree (1st class) in Ceramics in 2013 and in 2014 was awarded an Australia Council Art Start Grant to develop her ceramic practice that explored Cultural Hybridity.
-She is currently undertaking her PhD in Art.
-She has been a recipient of awards in major sculpture/fine art exhibitions, overseas Scholarships, Art Residency at Anderson Ranch Art Centre in Colorado and the American NCECA Multicultural Fellowship.
-These have allowed her to engage with the broader global arts community to explore her visual narrative.
+Following the completion of my Bachelor of Arts Honours (1st class) in Ceramics in 2013 and I was awarded a Grant in 2014 to develop my practice that explores Cultural Hybridity.
+I am currently undertaking my postgraduate studies in Fine Arts.
+I have been a presenter at international conferences and recipient of US art residencies, awards in sculpture/fine art exhibitions, Scholarships and the American NCECA Multicultural Fellowship.
+These opportunities have allowed me to connect with the broader global arts community to convey migrant stories.

 Truth & Reconciliation 2018/2019